Credit data from the Trading Operations Report

 The total number of credit breaches shown each month includes occasions where trading Parties have entered Credit default level 1 or 2 and a notice of this has been published on the BMRA service.

-During August 2021, 78 Credit Default notices were sent to 30 different Parties, compared to 45 notices sent to 31 Parties in July 2021.
+During September 2023, 24 Credit Default notices were sent to 12 different Parties, compared to 21 notices sent to 8 Parties in August 2023.
 A Credit Default notice is issued to a Party whose Credit Cover Percentage exceeds 80%.
-This month three BSC Parties were in Level 1 and eight were in Level 2 Credit Default.
+This month no BSC Parties were in Level 1 or Level 2 Credit Default.

 Excess Credit and Indebtedness